-DEDUCTIBILITY OF TRUST EXPENSES.
+TREATMENT OF TRUST EXPENSES.
 Expenses incurred and deducted by the trust will generally not be treated as income taxable to you.
 In some cases, however, you may be required to treat your portion of these trust expenses as income.
-In these cases you may be able to take a deduction for these expenses.
-However, certain miscellaneous itemized deductions, such as investment expenses, may be deducted by individuals only to the extent that all of these deductions exceed 2% of the individual's adjusted gross income.
-Some individuals may also be subject to further limitations on the amount of their itemized deductions, depending on their income.
+You may not be able to deduct some or all of these expenses.